konvajs/site/source/docs/tweens/All_Controls.md

-title: All Tween Controls Tutorial
+title: HTML5 Canvas All Tween Controls Tutorial
 ---

 To play, pause, reverse, reset, finish, and seek tweens with Konva,